kokimame/joytan/README.md

 To see its pricing and create free account, see [the website](https://aws.amazon.com/polly/pricing/).

-After successfully creating your Amazon Web Service (AWS) account, you get  from AWS.
+After successfully creating your Amazon Web Service (AWS) account, you have personal configurations of AWS.
-To activate Amazon Polly from Joytan, you need to make two files in a specific folder to store settings.
+To activate Amazon Polly on Joytan, you need to make two files in a specific folder to store settings.
-The detail of this process is explained [here](https://github.com/boto/boto3).
+The detail of this process is explained [here](https://boto3.readthedocs.io/en/latest/guide/configuration.html).

 1. Create your credentials file at
 ```~/.aws/credentials``` (```C:\Users\USER_NAME\.aws\credentials``` for Windows users)